Analogue of Ramanujan's function $k(\tau)$ for the continued fraction $X(\tau)$ of order six: Abstract

 \section{Abstract}

-The Ramanujan's $k(\tau)$ function is defined as $k(\tau)=r(\tau)r(2\tau)^2$, where $r(\tau)$ is the Rogers-Ramanujan continued fraction.
-Inspired by the recent work of Park (2023) about the analogue of function $k(\tau)$ for the Ramanujan cubic continued fraction, we study certain modular and arithmetic properties of the function $w(\tau) = X(\tau)X(3\tau)$, where $X(\tau)$ is the continued fraction of order six introduced by Vasuki, Bhaskar and Sharath (2010).
-We consider $w(\tau)$ to be an analogue of $k(\tau)$ for the continued fraction $X(\tau)$.
+Motivated by the recent work of Park on the analogue of the Ramanujan's function $k(\tau)=r(\tau)r^2(2\tau)$ for the Ramanujan's cubic continued fraction, where $r(\tau)$ is the Rogers-Ramanujan continued fraction, we use the methods of Lee and Park to study the modularity and arithmetic of the function $w(\tau) = X(\tau)X(3\tau)$, which may be considered as an analogue of $k(\tau)$ for the continued fraction $X(\tau)$ of order six introduced by Vasuki, Bhaskar and Sharath.
+In particular, we show that $w(\tau)$ can be written in terms of the normalized generator $u(\tau)$ of the field of all modular functions on $\Gamma_0(18)$, and derive modular equations for $u(\tau)$ of smaller prime levels.
+We also express $j(d\tau)$ for $d\in\{1,2,3,6,9,18\}$ in terms of $u(\tau)$, where $j$ is the modular $j$-invariant.